 What is the best smartwatch?

 After testing dozens of the best smartwatches, our top pick is the Apple Watch Series 5, which has a huge, always-on display, built-in compass, and all of the advanced health features we loved about the Series 4.
-This includes fall detection and a built-in electrical heart rate sensor for taking on-the-go electrocardiograms.
-And, you can get the Apple Watch 5 with LTE, so you can leave your phone at home.

 The best smartwatches you can buy today